abisop/nuttx-docs/en/components/drivers/special/sensors/sensors_uorb.md

 ### **Interrupt-Driven Retrieval**

-For sensors with hardware interrupts, sensor data can be read via the bus in the interrupt's bottom half, and the event can be pushed to the upper layer's circular buffer using `sensor_lowerhalf_s::push_event`.
+For sensors with hardware interrupts, sensor data can be read via the bus in the interrupt\'s bottom half, and the event can be pushed to the upper layer\'s circular buffer using `sensor_lowerhalf_s::push_event`.
-When using the internal circular buffer, data generated in each interrupt's bottom half is pushed to the upper layer's circular buffer.
+When using the internal circular buffer, data generated in each interrupt\'s bottom half is pushed to the upper layer\'s circular buffer.
 Upper-layer applications read data directly from the buffer.
 When the buffer has no data, it will depend on the blocking flag in f\_oflags to determine whether to wait.
 Common sensors operate in interrupt mode.
-When an interrupt occurs, a worker is scheduled to start the bottom half, which then retrieves sensor data via buses such as I2C or SPI and calls the push\_event interface to push the data to the upper half's buffer.
+When an interrupt occurs, a worker is scheduled to start the bottom half, which then retrieves sensor data via buses such as I2C or SPI and calls the push\_event interface to push the data to the upper half\'s buffer.
 It is recommended to configure an interrupt pin for sensors with a sampling rate higher than 25Hz.

 ### **Polling Retrieval**